Yoga books are a super fun way to help introduce yoga, mindfulness, and movement to kids.

 There has been an explosion of beautiful and endearing yoga books on the market in the last five years.

-My first year of teaching yoga in a public school, I basically had to turn regular books into yoga stories by inventing a pose for each character or page.
+In my first year of teaching yoga in a public school, I basically had to turn regular books into yoga stories by inventing a pose for each character or page.

 This worked pretty well but was harder to show all of the poses myself, and therefore harder to maintain engagement.